messixieziyi/xieziyi.github.io/index.md

 - Upon successfully creating and sustaining the vortices, mixing is guaranteed
 - The next step would be to input fluids containing different fluorescents beads and measure the mixing efficiency by calculating the standard deviation of the distribution of beads

+**Resrarch Asistant at Bio-Engineering lab at the University of Tokyo (2018.6-2018.8)**

+The Big Question: To describe the reaction between Mechanical Stress and Biological Cell on the pico-second time scale
+- Solution: Investigate the interaction using traditional high-speed camera, develop a new pulse laser-based imaging technique have faster imaging speed and can capture sequential image
+- Research and Result:
+- Used pulse laser and ink to generate the acoustic wave, and developed cancer cells using cell culturing
+- Successfully used traditional high-speed camera to capture the interaction moment between acoustic wave and cell
+- Used image processing software to reduce the noise and detect the edge of the cell to determine the deformation of cell wall

 You can use the [editor on GitHub](https://github.com/messixieziyi/website/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.